microsoft/nni/docs/en_US/NAS/NasGuide.md

 }
 ```

 After applying, the model is then fixed and ready for final training.
-The model works as a single model, and unused parameters and modules will be pruned.
+The model works as a single model, and unused parameters and modules are pruned.

 Also, refer to [DARTS](./DARTS.md) for code exemplifying retraining.